yeguacelestial/reservamos-challenge/README.md

 - [x] Test Reservamos cities API endpoint
 - [x] Create GET endpoint view
 - [x] Create business logic for endpoint
-- [ ] Refactor and reduce response time
+- [x] Refactor and reduce response time
-- [ ] Test endpoint from an API Client
+- [x] Test endpoint from an API Client
-- [ ] Create a test to verify requirement is working as expected

 #### Extra
+- [ ] Create a behavior test to verify requirement is working as expected
 - [ ] Launch project to the cloud
 - [ ] Create a basic front-end client